Football: Morata at the double for FA Cup holders Chelsea as Gillingham knock out Cardiff

 The third round is the stage where top-flight clubs enter the world's oldest senior knockout football tournament and has traditionally been associated with upsets.

+But there was only one 'giant-killing' on Saturday with third-tier Gillingham beating Premier League Cardiff 1-0.

+Championship side Bristol City defeated top flight basement club Huddersfield by the same score thanks to Josh Brownhill's 72nd-minute goal and Crystal Palace left it late to see off fourth-tier Grimsby 1-0.

-But after Saturday's 1500 GMT matches, the lone giant-killing act had seen third-tier Gillingham beat Premier League Cardiff 1-0, while second division Derby, managed by former England midfielder Frank Lampard, came from 2-0 down to draw 2-2 with top-flight strugglers Southampton.
+Meanwhile second division Derby, managed by former England midfielder Frank Lampard, came from 2-0 down to draw 2-2 with Premier League strugglers Southampton.

+Newcastle were also held to a draw, a Matt Ritchie penalty five minutes from time ensuring a 1-1 result against Championship club Blackburn.

+But Arsenal, the record 13-times FA Cup winners, won 3-0 at Blackpool.

 Both Morata and Fabregas have been linked with moves away from Stamford Bridge in the January transfer window - the latter is reportedly set to join a Monaco side managed by former Arsenal team-mate Thierry Henry.

-Fabregas, captain for the day, should have opened the scoring in the 30th minute but his poor penalty was saved by Luke Steele.

-But two goals in the space of 10 minutes early in the second half from Morata, who had previously missed some clear chances, settled the tie.
+Captain for the day Fabregas saw his poor 30th-minute penalty saved by Luke Steele but two goals in the space of 10 minutes in the second half from the previously misfiring Morata, settled the tie.

-Chelsea coach Carlo Cudicini was uncertain when asked if Fabregas had played his last game for the Blues.
+Chelsea coach Carlo Cudicini, taking press questions instead of manager Mauricio Sarri, was uncertain when asked if Fabregas had played his last game for the Blues.

 "I personally don't know," he said.